-Thursday 26th May 2016 There are errors in my diagram.
-It can't possibly work as it is drawn, so I have removed it.
+Thursday 26th May 2016 There were errors in my diagram.
+It can't possibly work as it was drawn, so I have removed it.
 If I still have my original relevant paperwork for it, I will post the corrected diagram.

 This circuit relies on the fact that the phase difference between the output of a Wein oscillator and the junction of the CR in the series feedback is constant, regardless of the oscillation frequency.